Haxxnet/Compose-Examples/README.md

 - [Rocket.Chat](examples/rocketchat) - Rocket.Chat is an open-source fully customizable communications platform developed in JavaScript for organizations with high standards of data protection.
 - [Answer](examples/answer) - An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
 - [Excalidraw](examples/excalidraw) - Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
+- [Libreddit](examples/libreddit) - An alternative private front-end to Reddit.
+- [Nitter](examples/nitter) - A free and open source alternative Twitter front-end focused on privacy and performance.
+(Uses redis for cache)
+- [Invidious](examples/invidious) - An open source alternative front-end to YouTube.
+(Uses postgres for users)

 ### Project Management
 - [JetBrains YouTrack](examples/youtrack) - YouTrack is a proprietary, commercial browser-based bug tracker, issue tracking system and project management software developed by JetBrains.